What Is A Vanity Number?

 Their brand recognition lives in their vanity number – which has also become their URL address.

 Trying to stand out from competitors and the usual round of holiday-themed sales and mailers?
 A vanity number could be the hook that enables you to reel in more shoppers.

 Especially for temporary seasonal goods – Christmas trees, Halloween costume shops – a toll-free number is an opportunity for customers to call in and confirm that you’ve still got the products they’re looking for.
 Think 866-XMAS-TREE.

 Vanity number success stories

-Small businesses and global corporations alike have created vanity numbers to expand their customer engagement.
+Successful small businesses and global corporations alike have created vanity numbers to boost their customer engagement.